Becoming a parent

-- If your children ask questions, answer them in ways that are inclusive and respectful.
+Answer them in ways that are inclusive and respectful.
 If you act like it’s something that’s a secret or, in some way, shameful children will absorb that.
-I am not ashamed that my partner is a woman so if your children ask you, tell them our family is lucky enough to have two moms!
+I am not ashamed that my partner is a woman.
+If your children ask you, tell them our family is lucky enough to have two moms!

-- An easy way to introduce your children to different types of families is to buy books and watch movies that normalize it — and I don’t mean buy one book and call it a day!
+To introduce your children to different types of families is to buy books and watch movies that normalize it.
+By this, I don’t mean buy one book and call it a day!
 By introducing your children to stories about all kinds of families it means the first Queer family your children see doesn’t have to be mine!